bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     authenticated. {{request-interact-locale}}

-The following sections detail requests for interaction capabilities.
-Additional interaction capabilities are defined in [a registry TBD](#IANA).
+The following sections detail requests for interaction modes.
+Additional interaction modes are defined in
+[a registry TBD](#IANA).

-[[ Editor's note: there need to be [more examples](#examples) that knit together the interaction capabilities into common flows, like an authz-code equivalent.
+[[ Editor's note: there need to be [more examples](#examples) that knit together the interaction modes into common flows, like an authz-code equivalent.
 But it's important for the protocol design that these are separate pieces to allow such knitting to take place. ]]